 These three awards pay tribute to outstanding scholarship in mathematics education.
 They serve not only to encourage the efforts of others, but also to contribute to the development of high standards for the field through the public recognition of exemplars.
 The awards consist of a medal and a certificate, accompanied by a citation.
 They have a character similar to that of a university honorary degree.

-The Felix Klein Award and the Hans Freudenthal were given in each of the odd numbered year between 2003 and 2019.
-After 2020, these awards are given in the year that an ICME is held, beginning in 2024.
+The Felix Klein Award and the Hans Freudenthal Award were given in each of the odd numbered year between 2003 and 2019.
+After 2020, these two awards are given in the year that an ICME is held, beginning in 2024.